-All Americans are entitled to be treated equally under the law, regardless of who they love.
+All Americans are entitled to be treated equally under the law, regardless of whom they love.
 As Americans, we are all equal.
-Anything otherwise is simply wrong.
+Anything otherwise is just wrong.

 I believe we should all be judged in our jobs and careers by the quality of our work and the value we bring to our workplace.
 No one should have to face discrimination in the workplace or in their ability to earn a living and provide for their family.

 That’s why I helped introduce the Employment Non-Discrimination Act (ENDA) to add sexual orientation and gender identity to the current list of employment protections that include age, gender, religion, race, and disability.

 And it is why I strongly support the Equality Act.
 It is unconscionable to allow people to be legally discriminated against, whether in the workplace, in purchasing a home, or conducting their day-to-day business.